Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Results

 \subsection{Theme 2.
 Design and Interaction Factors}

-This theme summarises the factors identified by participants as influencing the adoption of a conversational agent.
-These factors centred on three key areas: user acceptance, accessibility, and usability.
+This theme summarises the factors identified by participants as influencing the adoption of a CA. These factors centred on three key areas: user acceptance, accessibility, and usability.
 Each requires careful consideration by designers to ensure the system is appropriately adapted for conditional automated driving safety scenarios.

-\textbf{Perceived Benefits Underpinning Acceptance} Despite unanimous agreement that the agent was helpful as a safety tool and increased alertness, acceptance varied considerably in terms of whether participants would want such a system in their own vehicles.
+\textbf{Perceived Benefits Underpinning Acceptance} Despite unanimous agreement that the agent was helpful as a safety tool and increased alertness, acceptance varied considerably in terms of whether participants would want such a safety feature in their own vehicles.
 Some were enthusiastic despite the technological limitations associated with the experimental nature of the agent's capability at the time of the study.
-Reported benefits included entertainment (e.g., playing games with the agent), safety (e.g., drawing attention or seeking a coffee replacement), and companionship (e.g., reducing loneliness). \begin{quote} \textit{"Yeah, and I didn't like the game that we played, right?
-But yeah, the concept of it popping in and being available to talk through different things or play different games for that kind of thing is really good."} -P16 \end{quote} \begin{quote} \textit{"it's going to sort of make me look about a bit more, take notice more of, of what's occurring.
-Um, pick up, you know, the direction we're going in or signs or whatever.
-I think that was, you know, I didn't have any issues with that."} -P89 \end{quote} \begin{quote} \textit{"It would be quite beneficial, I think, to have something like that if you were just travelling alone,"} - P80 (NCA) \end{quote}
+Reported benefits included entertainment (e.g., playing games with the agent), safety (e.g., drawing attention or seeking a coffee replacement), and companionship (e.g., reducing loneliness). \begin{quote} \textit{"I didn't like the game that we played, right?
+But yeah, the concept of it popping in and being available to talk through different things or play different games for that kind of thing is really good."} -P16 \end{quote} \begin{quote} \textit{"It's going to sort of make me look about a bit more, take notice more of what's occurring... you know, the direction we're going in or signs or whatever...
+I didn't have any issues with that."} -P89 \end{quote} \begin{quote} \textit{"It would be quite beneficial, I think, to have something like that if you were just travelling alone,"} - P80 (NCA) \end{quote}

 By contrast, others emphatically rejected the system for a variety of reasons.
 Prominent concerns were that some drivers simply disliked conversing with a machine. \begin{quote} \textit{"I just find it weird engaging with an LLM… you don’t really get anything out of it."} -P12 \end{quote} \begin{quote} \textit{"With the conversational agent, yeah, I don't know.
-I just found her like a computer box.
-Yeah, which I found annoying"}. -P84 \end{quote}
+I just found her like a computer box... which I found annoying"}. -P84 \end{quote}